Open-EO/openeo-backend-validator/openeoct/README.md

 *  *authurl* - the authentication endpoint of the back end (e.g. "/credentials/basic" or empty/missing if there is no authentication needed)
 *  *endpoints* - list of endpoints that should be tested at the back end.
 *  *output* - output file, to store the validation results (missing if it should be written into stdout in the terminal)

+The values of the toml config file (except for endpoints) can be set to environment variables.
+For example by writing "$MY_URL" for the environemnt variable MY_URL.

 There are example config files in the [examples folder](https://github.com/Open-EO/openeo-backend-validator/blob/master/openeoct/examples).